sanderdlm/jug/docs/getting-started.md

 * `./vendor/bin/jug build` builds the site, once.
 * `./vendor/bin/jug serve` launches the PHP built-in webserver and watches all files in the source folder for changes.
 The site will be rebuilt on every change.
 * `./vendor/bin/jug init` generate a blank project skeleton.
+Can only be used once.

 ## Configuration